Vyral/base-template/_posts/2019-10-29-how-much-do-buyers-need-for-closing-costs.md

 When you buy a home, how much should you budget for in closing costs? **These costs are made up of three components: Lender fees, title fees, and prepaids**.
 These include fees for underwriting, mortgage origination, escrow fees, and more.

-You’ll also have to pay one year of homeowners insurance upfront and fund the escrow account for your mortgage.
+You’ll also have to pay one year of homeowners insurance up front and fund the escrow account for your mortgage.
 Typically, these costs will range anywhere from 2% to 3% of the home’s purchase price, but can vary.

 If you have any questions or you’re thinking of buying or selling a home, please give me a call or send me an email.
 I’d be happy to meet with you.